Hickory Street (The Hollow)

 Today, Madison County continues to experience growth and development.
 With a mix of rural, suburban, and urban areas, it has become an attractive place to live for those seeking a balance between small-town charm and proximity to the city of Jackson.
 The county holds a rich history and diverse community, while also embracing modern advancements and innovations.

-This timeline provides a condensed summary of the historical journey of Madison County, Mississippi.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Madison County, Mississippi.

 • Madison County is established in 1828 as one of the original counties in Mississippi.